 A Marvelous Make-Ahead Easter Brunch Menu

-Featuring smoked salmon dip, herbed quiche, refreshing cocktails, and plenty of satisfied guests.
+Featuring smoked salmon dip, herbed quiche, and refreshing cocktails, this delicious meal plan will guarantee plenty of satisfied guests on that special Sunday morning.

-Everyone will hop out of bed on Easter Sunday in anticipation of a delectable breakfast.
-A simple way to celebrate the holiday is with this satisfying menu that's full of creative twists on classic brunch favorites.
+Everyone will hop out of bed on Easter Sunday in anticipation this a delectable brunch.
+This Easter brunch menu is full of creative twists on classic brunch favorites, and it's a delicious way to celebrate the holiday with family or friends.
 Ahead, we have everything for this easy to make meal planned out for you—from cocktails to dessert.

-Begin the feast by setting out a pitcher of the event's signature cocktail and let everyone help themselves while they nibble on bagels with a rich Smoked Salmon Dip.
-Serve a stunning herb-filled quiche with an unexpected crispy potato crust as the main attraction.
-Not only is it ideal for any gluten-free guests, but it also boasts an ideal mixture of soft custardy-eggs and crispy potatoes for a perfect texture.
-We think it pairs especially well with a soon-to-be favorite side: Bacon-Wrapped Bundles of Asparagus.
-What is brunch without everyone's favorite breakfast protein?
-End the meal on a sweet note with mouthwatering, jewel-like rhubarb-topped cheesecake bars.
+Begin the feast by setting out a pitcher of the event's signature cocktail and let everyone help themselves to a drink while they nibble on bagel chips with a rich Smoked Salmon Dip.
+For the main attraction, we suggest serving a stunning herb-filled quiche with an unexpected crispy potato crust.
+It's the perfect entrée for gluten-free guests, but everyone will adore the contrast of the soft custardy-egg filling and the crispy potatoes.
+We think it pairs especially well with a soon-to-be favorite side: Bacon-Wrapped Bundles of Asparagus, because what is brunch without everyone's favorite breakfast protein?
+End the meal on a sweet note with mouthwatering, jewel-like rhubarb-and-raspberry topped cheesecake bars.

 To Drink: Cucumber-Infused Gin-and-Grapefruit-Fizz